benfalk/blog/source/_posts/2013-12-06-hydroponic-peas.markdown

 <!-- more -->

-With handfull of pea seeds, some starting blocks, and a plastic grow bin he started this fascinating journey.
+With a handfull of pea seeds, some starting blocks, and a plastic grow bin he started this fascinating journey.
 Only one out of three seeds made it to a sproutling and that is when things really got interesting.
-We designed out a small hydroponic jar for the seedling that is seems to be doing fairly well.
+We designed out a small hydroponic jar for the seedling and it seems to be doing fairly well.

 Doing this has me excited to start my own plants at home!
 Here are a couple snapshots of "Peaty".
 You can see that in just four days he has grown like a